mc117db/Digipen-Notes/GAM200/GAM200-Week6-GamePhysics.md

           - Increase collision data size eg. Bounding Rectangle.
   - Favour Discrete Physics when...
     - In cases where you don't need accuracy
-    - Much faster and simpler than continous
+    - Much faster and simpler than continuous
     - Result is good enough.
     - Can be scaled to higher frame-rates